-Deliciously sweet and tart Strawberry Rhubarb Crisp enhanced with 2 secret ingredients delivering intensified flavor in filling and added crunch in topping.
-Simply the best.
+Deliciously sweet and tart Strawberry Rhubarb Crisp enhanced with two secret ingredients that deliver intensified flavor in filling and added crunch in topping.
+This is simply the best.

 I never knew what rhubarb was until I was an adult.
 I thought it was a beautiful weed not knowing it was a deliciously tart vegetable.
 The leaves contain oxalic acid making them poisonous, but the stalks are used to make jams, sauces, and desserts like this crisp we're about to make here.

 The first time I tried rhubarb was in Maine.
 My husband ordered a slice of strawberry rhubarb pie and I asked for a bite.
 He winced and reluctantly gave me a bite.
 Why reluctantly?
 Because every time I ask for a bite it turns into many bites.
 Sometimes he orders dessert and asks for only one spoon then looks at me and says he's not sharing and to get my own (lovingly, of course).